Ke'Bryan Hayes Preview, Player Props: Pirates vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.5 K/9 to lead MLB.
+- The Braves pitching staff is No. 1 in MLB with a collective 9.5 strikeouts per nine innings.

-- The Braves have the fifth-ranked team ERA among all MLB pitching staffs (3.88).
+- The Braves have the fifth-ranked team ERA among all league pitching staffs (3.91).

-- The Braves allow the second-fewest home runs in baseball (150 total, 1.1 per game).
+- Braves pitchers combine to allow 152 home runs (1.1 per game), the third-fewest in the league.

-- Dodd makes his first start of the season for the Braves.
+- Winans gets the call to start for the Braves, his first of the season.

-- The 25-year-old lefty makes his season debut and pitches for the first time in more than a year.
+- It's the season debut and his first appearance in more than a year for the 28-year-old righty.

 © 2023 Data Skrive.
 All rights reserved.